 Essential Element: The comment discusses the constant leadership factors in a rather dynamic work environment.

 Additive/Variant Analysis: I totally agree with the assertion.
 This is because, organizations will always have mission to accomplish in and through people.
-Even though technology serves as an enabler, leadership must always bring forth organizational results by engaging organizational members.
+Even though technology is an enabler, leadership must always bring forth organizational results by engaging members.

-Contextualization: My study seeks to identify adaptive sets of leadership , which would stretch leaders and organizations to remain agile, as well as classic leadership competencies that may serve as stabilizing factors in the unprecedented changing world.
+Contextualization: My study seeks to identify adaptive sets of leadership , which would stretch leaders and organizations to remain agile, and classic leadership competencies that may serve as stabilizing factors in the ever-changing world.

 Comment 3:

-Quote/Paraphrase: “Managers need to develop a profile of knowledge, skills and attitudes consistent with an environment of constant changes, showing professionalism, integrity, transparency, social maturity and the search for innovation.”
+Quote/Paraphrase: “Managers need to develop a profile of knowledge, skills and attitudes consistent with an environment of constant changes, showing professionalism, integrity, transparency, social maturity, and the search for innovation.”

 Essential Element: The quote states both learned skills as well as personality traits of leaders.